gtxaspec/wz_flash-helper/docs/Limitation.md

 - Currently, creating new profiles with flash configuration on `.json` or `.yaml` files has not been implemented.

-- The term "Switch firmware" causes a lot of confusion to the users, it has been here since `v0.6.0`.

 - Partition image verification limitation:
    - For restore: each partition image is verified.
 If one succeeds, it is written.
 If the second partition image verification fails, the first partition image is already written, this might cause a soft-brocked camera.
    - For switch firmware: The verification progress stops immediately if one partition image verificaion fails.
 It doesn't tell if the remaining unverified partition images fail or not.